AbideenBello02/Multi_container_Appliation/Readme.txt

     Also an anonymous volume was created for the path app/node_modules (-v /app/node_modules) on both container to avoid overwriting the app dependencies.

     Finally: To make changes in the code to be implemented I added an extra dependency (nodemon) to help restart the node server everytime changes are made.

-    note: ofcourse this is for testing in dev environment.
+NOTE: ofcourse the live-source-code changes is for testing in dev environment.